 As President Trump took office on Nov.
 8, 2016 the United States had the third highest general corporate income tax rate in the world, at 39.1% and the highest corporate tax rate of any developed country.
 Cutting taxes was one of President Trump's many promises.
 The overall tax rate for single American workers was 32% and for married couples was 21% and Americans on average spend more on taxes than they did on food and clothing combined.
 It should also be known that state and local income, sales and property taxes all hit record highs in 2017 for the US government.
 Also the latest report shows the top 20% of income earners pay 94.8% of all income taxes.
 The last major tax reform in America was in 1986.
 What will President Trump do to change these concerning numbers?

 *UPDATE: Trump passed a historic and largest tax overhaul in American history.
 The $1.5 tax cut plan (that 143 million Americans will get) includes decreasing corporate taxes from 35% down to 21% for all (including small) businesses, decreasing the alternative minimum tax, decreasing personal income taxes for all tax brackets, decreasing the estate/death tax, doubling of the child tax credit, increasing the standard tax deduction and eliminating the Obamacare mandate tax.
 90% of Americans will see more money in their paycheck.
+In fact since the tax reform passed, more than 700 companies have announced more jobs, more bonuses, higher wages, charitable giving, and new investments in the U.S.

 4/21/17: Trump signed a presidential executive order on identifying and reducing tax regulatory burdens.
 The order directs Secretary of Treasury Steve Mnuchin to review within 60 days all tax regulations put in place in 2016 and 2017 that put an "undue financial burden on United States taxpayers.